nvaccess/nvda/product_vision.md

 12. Multimodal: Ensure that NVDA supports various modes of interaction, meeting the diverse needs and preferences of its users:
     * NVDA supports multiple input methods including the keyboard, mouse, touch, and braille input devices.
     * NVDA delivers output through both speech synthesis and braille displays.
     * NVDA strives to make all its features accessible through all input and output modalities.
+E.g. a deaf-blind user should be able to independently use NVDA through Braille alone.
 13. Compatibility: Ensure that NVDA works with a wide range of software and hardware to provide maximum accessibility and to ensure users are not left behind in today's rapidly changing technology:
     * NVDA is regularly updated to be compatible with the latest versions of Windows and popular third-party applications.
     * NVDA also maintains compatibility with older versions of Windows and third-party applications that are still officially supported by their respective companies, providing accessibility solutions for users on older systems.